 It would be nice if our gaming history could be preserved like other parts of our culture and history.
 I know https://archive.org/ is working on this.
 But there are legal barriers that hinder what they are able to do.

-I am also not sure about this.
+I am not sure what we can do to save old games.
 But for starters, I try to support DRM free games and stores.
 I also stopped buying games from console stores.
 They always go offline when the console support ends.

 Open source games are not really a thing but what if developers released source code before they abandoned a game?
 Then the community could keep it running.
 I think it is a cool idea anyway but I am not sure if that will ever catch on.